microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel-list-allmembers.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve a list of [conversationMember](../resources/conversationmember.md) from a [channel](../resources/channel.md) of a team.
-It supports all types of channels.
-For a shared channel, it includes all (cross tenants and cross teams) members of a channel.
+Retrieve a list of [conversationMember](../resources/conversationmember.md) from a team [channel](../resources/channel.md).
+It supports all types of channels. in the case of shared channels, it includes all (cross tenants and cross teams) members of a channel.

 > [!NOTE]
 > The membership IDs returned by server must be treated as opaque strings.
 The client should not try to parse or make any assumptions about these resource IDs.